Crystal Pite: Early life and career

 Crystal Pite was born in Terrace, British Columbia on December 15, 1970.
 She has two younger brothers.
-Pite stated that she began choreographing when she was a toddler.
-She grew up in Victoria, British Columbia studying dance under Maureen Eastick and Wendy Green.
-During this time Pite choreographed on her classmates on Saturday afternoons.
+Pite stated that she began choreographing when she was a toddler, creating choreography to a song called "My Little Red Wagon" at age 3.
+She grew up in Victoria, British Columbia, and started studying tap at age 4, then ballet the following year.
+She then studied dance under Maureen Eastick and Wendy Green.
+During this time Pite choreographed on her classmates on Saturday afternoons, and choreographed the musical at her high school.
 She also studied at the Banff Centre in summer programs and The School of Toronto Dance Theatre.

 She joined Ballet BC as a dancer in 1988 and performed with the company for eight years.
 In 1990 she created her first professional choreography with the company called Between the Bliss and Me.
 The success of this work allowed her to create additional pieces with Ballet BC, as well as choreography with Les Ballets Jazz De Montreal and Canada's Ballet Jörgen.
-Pite danced in her first William Forsythe ballet in 1990 called In the Middle, Somewhat Elevated which was her initial introduction to performing his work.
+In 1990, Pite danced in her first William Forsythe ballet, In the Middle, Somewhat Elevated which was her initial introduction to performing his work.

 Ballett Frankfurt and William Forsythe

 Pite was attracted to Forsythe's choreography and wild interpretation of ballet.
 In 1995, she auditioned for his dance company Ballett Frankfurt.
 She was hired as a dancer, and in 1996, Pite left Canada for Germany to officially join the company.
 Pite performed around the world with Ballett Frankfurt in EIDOS : TELOS, The Loss of Small Detail, and Endless House.
 Pite was also excited to develop choreography with Forsythe using his improvisational technologies and in 2000 created Excerpts from a Future Work.
 She was involved in the creation of Forsythe's educational film "William Forsythe: Improvisation Technologies: A Tool for the Analytical Dance Eye" as one of the four featured dancers.
+She retired from dancing when she was 40 after the birth of her son.